 How can you make this a success?

-You can start baking with kids starting at 16 to 18 months old.
+You can start baking with kids starting at 16 to 18 months old, or even younger if your child is interested!
 They will be touching (and eventually eating) various textures, which makes great sensory play.
-You child will also be practicing fine and large motor development, math, communication/language, following directions/sequencing, and patience!
+Your child will also be practicing fine and large motor development, math, communication/language, following directions/sequencing, and patience.
 Most of all, you are encouraging independence, a love for cooking, and making memories as a family!

 Are you ready for Thanksgiving with your baby, toddler, or child?